zubairashfaque/my-site/_posts/2020-01-16-Tree-Based-Modeling-from-Scratch-(Python).markdown

 {: .center}
 Figure: [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)

-In above tree diagram, consider the case where an instance move back and forth the tree to reach the leaf in left.
-In this leaf, there are 257 instances classified as benign and 7 instances classified as malignant.
-As a result, the tree's prediction for this instance would be benign.
+In above tree `diagram`, consider the case where an instance move back and forth the tree to reach the leaf in left.
+In this leaf, there are 257 instances classified as benign and 7 instances classified as `malignant`.
+As a result, the tree's prediction for this instance would be `benign`.

 #### Types of Decision Trees

 Types of decision trees are based on the type of target variable we have.
 It can be of two types:
-1.  **Classification Decision Tree**: A decision tree, which has categorical target variable then it called as classification decision tree also called variable decision tree.
+1.  **Classification Decision Tree**: A decision tree, which has categorical target variable then it called as `classification decision` tree also called variable decision tree.
-2.	**Regression Decision Tree**: A decision tree, which has continuous target variable then it is called as regression decision tree also continuous variable decision Tree.
+2.	**Regression Decision Tree**: A decision tree, which has continuous target variable then it is called as `regression decision` tree also continuous variable decision Tree.

-In order to understand how a classification tree produces purest leafs we have to understand definition of information gain.
+In order to understand how a classification tree produces purest leafs we have to understand definition of `information gain`.

 ### Information Gain